 A Note on Mutant Vehicles and the Community

-In the spirit of Radical Inclusion, Participation and Gifting the DMV strongly encourages and asks Mutant Vehicle owners to share their Vehicles with others and give rides to those that need or ask whenever possible.
+In the spirit of Radical Inclusion, Participation, and Gifting the DMV strongly encourages and asks Mutant Vehicle owners to share their Vehicles with others and give rides to those that need or ask whenever possible.
 This is also a great way to meet people and a wonderful show of our community.
-Proper etiquette should be followed; if your Mutant Vehicle is designed to carry passengers we ask that you consider offering rides on your vehicle whenever possible and as long it would be otherwise dangerous to do so (prospective passenger being inebriated or belligerent, for example).
+Proper etiquette should be followed; if your Mutant Vehicle is designed to carry passengers we ask that you consider offering rides on your vehicle whenever possible and as long it would not be dangerous to do so (prospective passenger being inebriated or belligerent, for example).

 A great way to participate and share your Mutant Vehicle is to participate in Burn Area Imprecise Transit (BAIT).